kyma-project/kyma/docs/operation-guides/config-01-install-kyma-custom.md

 ---
 <!-- the default variant is surely mentioned in Basic Tasks/Get Started, too -->

-There are several ways to install Kyma:
+Besides the default installation, there are several ways to install Kyma:

 ## Default Installation